 If you or your child with attention deficit disorder (ADD ADHD) finds it too easy to lose track of time when engrossed in a favorite pursuit, you might benefit from some technological assistance.
 Michael Sandler, director of The Creative Learning Institute in Boulder, Colorado, suggests looking into the products below.

-The latest models, available in digital and analog versions, are a far cry from the twist-and-set devices of old.
-Good timers can cost as little as $8.75 (the Round Digital Timer).
-The $12.95 Tel-Timer features a voice that periodically announces how much time is left.
-To see a selection of timers, go to maxiaids.com and type "timer" in the search bar.
+The latest models, available in digital and analog versions, are a far cry from the twist-and-set devices of old, and often cost only a few dollars.
+The Tel-Timer ($11.75) features a voice that periodically announces how much time is left.

 These devices turn passing time into a visual image, making it more "real."
-The Time Tracker Visual Timer and Clock ($34.95 at onestepahead.com) is a 24-hour "traffic light" timer that can be programmed to shift from green to amber to red.
-The Time Timer ($30 at timetimer.com) is a 60-minute timer whose clock face turns from red to white as the minute hand counts down.
+The Time Tracker Visual Timer and Clock ($39.99) for children is a 24-hour "traffic light" timer that can be programmed to shift from green to amber to red.
+The Time Timer ($30.00) is a 60-minute timer whose clock face turns from red to white as the minute hand counts down.

 NOTE: This article was last updated in June 2013.